zeithalt/t/index.md

 The [Band of Brothers](<https://zeithalt.github.io/r/band_of_brothers.html>) in close alliance with [Delta Collective](<https://zeithalt.github.io/r/delta_collective.html>) have made a bold move to attack the [Peace Death Gorge](<https://zeithalt.github.io/r/peace_death_gorge.html>) in an attempt to take control of the region.

-However, the battle is futile and uneventful, the effort of the attackes is ill-prepared and the defenders are well fortified.
+However, the battle is futile and uneventful, the effort of the attackers is ill-prepared, and the defenders are well fortified.

-The Cybers are able to stand their groud and keep the land they captured in previous conquests.
+The Cybers are able to stand their ground and keep the land they captured in previous conquests.

-Overall the battle was borderline boring.
+Overall, the battle was borderline boring.

-The only bit of controversy is [Cloudy Operatives](<https://zeithalt.github.io/r/cloudy_operatives.html>) seemingly out of nowhere cancelling their auction on the Brothers and siding with Cybers instead.
-But even that goes largerly unnoticed.
+The only bit of controversy is [Cloudy Operatives](<https://zeithalt.github.io/r/cloudy_operatives.html>), seemingly out of nowhere, cancelling their auction on the Brothers and siding with Cybers instead.
+But even that goes largely unnoticed.

 It's expected that the Deltans might make their move soon, but it's unclear if they will be able to make a difference in the region.